 >> RELATED READING: The Pros and Cons of Factoring — Extensive List

-Accounts Receivable Financing is similar to a traditional loan that allows a business to borrow money using the value of an outstanding invoice(s) as collateral.
+Although the names are similar, Accounts Receivable Financing is actually closer to a traditional loan.
+This form of financing allows a business to borrow money using the value of an outstanding invoice(s) as collateral.
 After the client pays the invoice, you pay the AR Financing company back.

 Keep in mind that you might hear the term Accounts Receivable Financing used in two different ways.
 There is the Accounts Receivable Financing discussed above, but you might also hear: “accounts receivable financing” — a generic usage for any form of financing that involves accounts receivables or invoices.

-Now that you understand the difference between both AR Financing and AR Factoring, one option should stand out as “the one”.
-If you believe factoring is the right option for your business, you will need to know how to compare factoring companies.
+If you believe AR Factoring is the right option for your business, you will need to know how to compare factoring companies.
 The easiest would be to check out our guide entitled: How to Pick the Best Factoring Company.

 Back to blog